How to Evaluate a Sanity CMS Development Proposal Before You Sign

 A proposal that answers these questions clearly before you ask them is a good sign.
 One that requires three follow-up emails to pin down the answers is telling you something about how the project will be managed.

-All posts →What a real Sanity CMS development services proposal looks like
+What should a Sanity CMS development proposal include?